 - Type of alcohol consumed

-- Amount eaten before, during, or after drinking
+- The amount that is eaten before, during, or after drinking

 - Types of medications in your system